 Molecular Imaging Branch (MIB)

-GOALS.
 Established by the NIMH in 2000, the Molecular Imaging Branch (MIB) uses a variety of neuroimaging techniques to explore molecular and chemical mechanisms associated with neural function in health and disease.
-The overall goal of the Branch is to further elucidate pathophysiological mechanisms associated with neuropsychiatric disorders, with the expectation that such knowledge will ultimately decrease the burden of these illnesses by helping to guide the development and evaluation of improved therapeutics for these disorders.
+The overall goal of the Branch is to further elucidate pathophysiological mechanisms associated with neuropsychiatric disorders, with the expectation that such knowledge will ultimately decrease the burden of these illnesses by helping guide the development and evaluation of improved therapeutics for these disorders.

-METHODS.
 The primary methods used by investigators in this Branch are PET (positron emission tomography) and NMR (nuclear magnetic resonance).
 New PET radiotracers are synthesized for use as in vivo ligands to measure many different molecular targets, including membrane-bound receptors, proteins associated with intracellular signal transduction, and ones that reflect gene expression.
-Several NMR methods are also studied to measure molecular targets (magnetic resonance spectroscopy (MRS)), local neuronal activity (functional MRI or fMRI), and brain structure (structural MRI).
+Several NMR methods are also studied to measure molecular targets (magnetic resonance spectroscopy (MRS)), local neuronal activity (functional MRI (fMRI)), and brain structure (structural MRI).

-COMPONENTS.
 This Branch has three sections, each headed by a tenured scientist: